Short History of the Carson Valley Trails Association

 2014-2019 – Boardwalks are constructed over wet/muddy trail sections in partnership with multiple Eagle Scout projects.

 2016 – Bently Ranch renames the trail to the Bently Heritage Trail.
-An additional one mile of trail is constructed to complete the middle loop option near the Carson River.
 The dirt access road is graveled to improve vehicle access, and trailhead directional signs are installed along Heybourne Road and Stephanie Lane.

 2011 – Approximately 17 of the 20 proposed miles are approved for construction through a USFS Environmental Assessment.
 The Eagle Ridge Trailhead and most of the trail system is built during 2011.